 Total assets: The total of working assets and other assets (such as amounts due from the agency business, amounts due from other domestic insurance companies for reinsurance, etc.)

-Working assets: Include deposits, call loans, monetary receivables bought, money trusts, securities, loans, real estate, etc.
+Working assets: The total of deposits, call loans, monetary receivables bought, money trusts, securities, loans, real estate, etc.